JakeHigham/SQL-Employee-Tracker/README.md

 ## Usage

-To use the application, run the following command: npm i to install all needed dependencies, and node index.js to run the application from the command line.
+To use the application, run the following command: `npm i`. to install all needed dependencies, and use `node index.js`.to run the application from the command line.

 This will start the application, and you will be presented with a list of tasks to choose from.
 Simply follow the prompts to perform various operations such as viewing departments, adding roles, updating employee roles, and more.